Tammy (TV series): Production

 Debbie Watson was 16 when she began playing Tammy and, as a minor, she was only allowed to work four hours a day.
 One hour was spent on makeup and hair styling, which left only three hours a day for acting.
 The series shooting schedule was tight so that Watson could fulfill her role as series star.

 During the beginning of the series Frank McGrath was one of the main characters in his role as Uncle Lucius.
-But McGrath suffered a heart attack in September 1965 and had to be temporarily written out of the series until he was an able to return after his recovery.
+But McGrath suffered a heart attack in September 1965 and had to be temporarily written out of the series until he was able to return after his recovery.

 It was hoped that another young recurring character would help the series attract a more youthful audience.
 Starting with the episode "Cletus Comes Calling" Dennis Robertson began appearing in the role of Cousin Cletus Tarleton.